By David Tomas, on 30 September 2021

 1. Mobile Searches

-Search results on mobile devices are different than on desktop, and since 2016, Google has made mobile indexing the priority.
+Search results on mobile devices are different than ones shown on desktop, and for quite some time, Google has made mobile indexing the priority.
 In other words, it is essential to have a specific SEO strategy for mobile.

 When optimizing your website for mobile devices, follow these best practices: